kaliMontana/Kastro_qa_guru_api_testing_diplom/README.md

-# Project to automate testing the Api service of youtube
+# Project to automate testing the Api service of [youtube.com](https://www.youtube.com)

 ## Content